 The 2016 state bailout legislation did not directly address DPSCD’s capital needs.
 In Michigan, school facility funding is completely funded at the local level through voter-approved property taxes.
 Currently, Detroit residents and businesses are already being taxed at the state maximum (13 mills) for the capital debt.
 The capital debt ($1.5 billion outstanding), which is backed by the State of Michigan, will not be fully paid until 2052.
 Because of DPS’s current debt obligations, DPSCD is unable to issue additional state-backed debt, but could pursue non-qualified debt if voters approve.
 However, financing such debt would place further strain on Detroiters’ household budgets as they already face the nation’s third highest property tax burden.

-While it is unclear at this time where the money will come from to address DPSCD’s capital needs, one thing is clear – it cannot wait another until 2027 to begin to invest in buildings and other structures.
+While it is unclear at this time where the money will come from to address DPSCD’s capital needs, one thing is clear – it cannot wait until 2027 to make large investments in its buildings and other capital stock.
 While direct state oversight of district operations may no longer be prudent, the state will likely have to play some role, directly or indirectly, developing a long-term capital investment strategy and identifying the needed funding.